fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/index.md

 For Track 2 and each problem in Track 1, the top three teams will be awarded prizes (First, Second and Third Prizes).

 **Each track has a total of $1000 in the prize pool.** We are seeking more sponsors with prize money added to the pools.
-The rank will be determined purely based on the performance of the submitted code.
 The prize will be allocated among the prize winners based on their relative performance and the quality of paper submissions.

 For Track 1, a contestant may choose to participate in one or two problems (SSSP and BFS).
 The winners of the two problems can be different teams, and the prize money will also be allocated accordingly based on the quality of the papers and the relative performance to other submissions.